 Hello guys, I have written in the past both about WALKING and about RUNNING.
 I noticed that both articles were appreciated by the readers of this blog, so I thought I’d write a comparative article between the two modes of movement.

-Walking and jogging are aerobic exercises that strengthen the cardiovascular system, help burn calories, and lead to better physical endurance.
+Walking and running are aerobic exercises that strengthen the cardiovascular system, help burn calories, and lead to better physical endurance.
 Walking is a moderate-intensity exercise and has a low impact, while jogging is a higher intensity exercise and helps to burn more calories per minute.

 Both lead to weight loss, increased energy levels and sleep quality, lowering blood pressure and cholesterol levels, reducing the risk of diabetes and heart disease.